-Reviewed by: Antonis Damianou (myoleanfitness.com), Brandon Roberts (thestrengthguys.com, fitnessandphysiology.com), Adam Tzur (sci-fit.net), Greg Nuckols (StrongerByScience.com, MASS Research Review), Steve Hall (ReviveStronger.com), Jacob Schepis (JPS), Brad Dieter (sciencedrivennutrition.com), Jason Cholewa (Jasoncholewa.com), David Nolan (HPA Podcast), Alexandra Reksten, Thomas Campidell (campidellcoaching.com), Nelly Sta.
+Reviewed by: Antonis Damianou (myoleanfitness.com), Brandon Roberts (thestrengthguys.com, tailoredcoachingmethod.com), Adam Tzur (sci-fit.net), Greg Nuckols (StrongerByScience.com, MASS Research Review), Steve Hall (ReviveStronger.com), Jacob Schepis (JPS), Brad Dieter (sciencedrivennutrition.com), Jason Cholewa (Jasoncholewa.com), David Nolan (HPA Podcast), Thomas Campidell (campidellcoaching.com), Nelly Sta.
 Maria Ph.D, and Abel Csabai (Sustainable Self-Development Podcast)

-- 8 Secondary Considerations (these are less important, but still matter)
+- 8 Secondary Considerations (these are less important, but these still matter):

 - 9.1 Aren’t carbohydrates/sugars/insulin spikes responsible for fat storage?